courtcraw/mesadu_wdbinaries/docs/lab1.md

 * Set the binary masses and period to the values chosen in Task 0 using <code>m1</code>, <code>m2</code>, and <code>initial_period_in_days</code>.

-* Next, let's set some orbital angular momentum controls (search "orbital jdot controls" under <code>binary_controls</code> in the [MESA Documentation](https://docs.mesastar.org/en/release-r24.03.1/)).
+* Next, let's set some orbital angular momentum controls (search "orbital jdot controls" under <code>binary_controls</code> in the <a href="[https://docs.mesastar.org/en/release-r24.03.1/]" target="_blank">[MESA Documentation]</a>).
 In our case, we want to include gravitational wave radiation only, while ignoring the effects of magnetic braking and mass loss (we assume fully conservative mass transfer).
 Take a look at the [MESA documentation](https://docs.mesastar.org/en/release-r24.03.1/modules.html) to find the corresponding orbital jdot flags and set them accordingly.

 <hint><details>
 <summary> Hint (click here) </summary><p>